keirthana/anbox-cloud-docs/howto/addons/create-addon.md

         ssh-keygen -f ssh-addon-key -t ecdsa -b 521 mv ssh-addon-key ~/

-Alternatively, you can use an existing key and move the public key into the addon directory.
+Alternatively, you can use an existing key and move the public key into the addon directory and rename it as `ssh-addon-key.pub`.

 ## Create the addon